Skip to main content

 I enjoy learning and enjoy inspiring others to be curious, inquisitive and develop a desire to learn more.

-Generally, I am attempting to design classes in a way that enables a healthy blend of theory and practice, and to cater to the needs of all by offering a variety of assignments and opportunities in class, yet remaining consistent in expectations.
-The way I design courses is to plan a theoretical part first, and then apply the learned material to the real world by offering examples from my work experience in the field, looking at case studies and applicable video clips, inviting guest speakers, and conducting "expert" interviews (and in upper level classes real work experiences).
-While looking to provide a healthy balance, the lower level classes will reflect more theory, and the higher level classes will tip the scale more toward praxis orientation.
-Throughout, I am expecting students to actively participate and contribute, which requires thorough preparation.
+I design my classes in a way that enables a healthy blend of theory and practice while remaining consistent in expectations.
+I plan a theoretical part first, and then apply the learned material to the real world by offering examples from my work experience in the field, looking at case studies and applicable video clips, inviting guest speakers, and conducting "expert" interviews.
+To provide a healthy balance, the lower level classes will reflect more theory, and the higher level classes will tip the scale more toward praxis orientation.
+Throughout, I am expecting students to actively participate and contribute.